New York Pro Bono Scholars Program Frequently Asked Questions

 Requirements and Limitations

-• A NYPBS must satisfactorily complete a required 2-credit weekly companion seminar at RWU Law (which can be taken remotely) in order to graduate.
+- A NYPBS must satisfactorily complete a required 2-credit weekly companion seminar at RWU Law (which can be taken remotely) to graduate.

-• The NYPBSP hours will count toward the mandatory 50 hour pro bono requirement for admission to the New York State Bar but will not count toward the RWU Law Pro Bono Experiential Learning Requirement.
+- The NYPBS hours will count toward the mandatory 50-hour pro bono requirement for admission to the New York State Bar but will not count toward the RWU Law Pro Bono Experiential Learning Requirement.

-• A NYPBS is strongly advised to take the Multistate Professional Responsibility Exam (MPRE) before beginning the NYPBSP so that they are able to be admitted to the New York State Bar promptly upon passage of the Bar Exam and law school graduation.
+- A NYPBSP is strongly advised to take the Multistate Professional Responsibility Exam (MPRE) before beginning the NYPBSP so that they can be admitted to the New York State Bar promptly upon passage of the Bar Exam and law school graduation.

-• NY uses the Uniform Bar Exam (UBE) and NY law is not tested on the UBE.
-However, applicants to the NY Bar are required to complete the New York Law Course and New York Law Exam as a prerequisite for admission.
+- New York uses the Uniform Bar Exam (UBE) and New York law is not tested on the UBE.
+However, applicants to the New York Bar are required to complete the New York Law Course and New York Law Exam as a prerequisite for admission.
 A NYPBS is strongly encouraged to complete these requirements during their 2L summer.
-Further information about these requirements
+Further information about these requirements.

 How do I apply to the NYPBSP?